cruncher/sparky/README.md

     sparky.destoy();

 Where multiple controllers are defined, they are called with the same
 <code>sparky</code> object as context.
-The sparky object can be used to pass
+The sparky object could be used to pass
 messages between controllers.

 ## Sparky template filters